Our House Buying Service

 We're proud to be a fully regulated house buying company.

 We are working to help stamp out unregulated and unscrupulous companies, and all the team here at Yes Homebuyers are trained to help spot rogue traders.

 We offer clients a free service where we can conduct a regulative check on any other house buying company you may have been dealing with to help highlight any potential issues in their practices.
 This can help determine whether the offer you’ve received looks to be genuine or not.

 We aim to beat all offers from other genuine house buying companies

 If the offer you’ve received does appear to be genuine, we will always look to beat it for you too.
 And if we can't, we'll pay you £500.
 Really.

-If you'd like an offer from a genuine house buying company, or if you'd like us to take a look at an offer you've received elsewhere, call us now for free on 0800 133 7687 (freephone).
+If you'd like an offer from a genuine "we buy any house" company, or if you'd like us to take a look at an offer you've received elsewhere, call us now for free on 0800 133 7687 (freephone).

-Alternatively, complete our short enquiry form below, and our team will be touch within 24 hours.
+Alternatively, hit one of those big blue "Get An Offer" buttons, enter your details, and our team will be touch within 24 hours.